 I'm open and really honest; I'm even learning how to temper the less happy end of that with a little grace.
 I'm deeply protective of the people I care about.
 I'm fond of kids and animals, and am good with both.
 I think critically about the world around me.
 I don't believe in pity-party one-upmanship, and I always take responsibility for my thoughts, feelings, and actions.
 I take criticism well.
 I'm politically-conscious and left-wing.
-I'm a feminist, not a misandrist.
+I'm a feminist, which is not a synonym for "misandrist".
 I'm organized, responsible, and respond well in a crisis.
 I get annoyed as often as anyone else, but I'm hard to really offend and even harder to shock.

 Aaaaand now the bad:

 I'm disabled.
 I have health problems.
 They limit my ability to go out and do things as much as I'd like to, have made me a little overweight, and generally make life frustrating sometimes.
 I am not disabled in the sense that I'm blind with a cane or have a wheelchair.
 For the most part my disabilities are "invisible disabilities" -- if you saw me walking around on a good day, you would have no idea I was ill.
 This is both a blessing and a curse.
 I promise I will never make my health problems your problem -- they're not a crutch or an excuse and, after twelve years of living on my own, I'm quite good at taking care of myself -- but there will be times where I have to cancel plans at the last minute because I'm having a flare-up (sometimes I have very little warning) or because I just don't have the energy.
 I try to do my best but it's the reality of my situation, so I try not to guilt trip myself about it too hard.
 (That way lies madness.)